djzielinski/assignments/hw3/hw3.markdown

 If the `get_stats()` function you wrote cannot handle <b>un</b>ordered lists, you have to first sort the `input_list` using `sort()` method or `sorted()` before passing it to `get_stats()`.

+In the `main()` function,

+- Use `get_column()` to extract the weight, age, number of times married, and usual hours worked per week of every person in the Illinois census data.
+- Use `print_stats()` to print out the minimum, maximum, mean, and median of the four columns,

+and finally,

 - Rename `<firstname>-<lastname>-stats2.py` and upload it to Moodle.

 ### Problem 2.
 Using a class to represent an individual person.

 - Grab the template file: [person.py](https://github.com/INFO490/assignments/blob/master/hw3/FirstName-LastName-person.py).

 Each row in the census data represents an individual person.
 Classes are a great way to represent this.
-Thus, we will write a class named `OnePerson` to represent an individual person (one row in the census file).
+Thus, we will create a class named `OnePerson` to represent an individual person (one row in the census file).
 The `OnePerson` class should have at minimum the following:

 - Attributes:
   `row` (a list that represents a person)
 - Methods:
   `__init__(self)` (the usual initializer),
   `read_line(self, input_file, n)` (reads the specified row from the input file),
-  `print_column(self, column)` (prints out the specified column)
+  `print_column(self, n)` (prints out the specified column)

 In the `read_line()` method,

-- Use a combination of `with` statement and `open()` function to open the file,
+- Use a combination of `with` statement and `open()` function to open the `input_file`,
 - Find the `n`-th line,
 - Store that line in the `row` attribute as a list,

 In the the `print_column()` method,

-- print out the column number and the value contained in that column.
+- print out the column number `n` and the value contained in that column.

 In the `main()` function,

 - Create an object named `person` using the `OnePerson` class.
 - Use the `read_line()` method to read the 100th line of the census file.
-- Use the `print_column()` method (in a loop) to print out the first 10th column.
+- Use the `print_column()` method (in a loop) to print out the first 10 columns.

 The output should be